smartcontractkit/documentation/src/pages/using-any-api/contract-addresses.md

 The Chainlink Development Relations team maintains several testnet nodes and jobs that you can use to test your implementation quickly.

-:::okayLink token address and Faucet details
+:::okay[Link token address and Faucet details]

  To retrieve the link token address or get faucet details for your testnet of choice, see the [LINK Token Contracts](/docs/link-token-contracts/) page.

 :::

 **Table of Contents**